-The funded ratio of the Retirement Plan decreased from 53.4 percent in the January 1, 2016 Valuation to 52.5 percent in the January 1, 2017 Valuation.
+The funded ratio of the Retirement Plan increased slightly from 52.49 percent in the January 1, 2017 Valuation to 52.65 percent in the January 1, 2018 Valuation.
 When the funded ratio declines below 60 percent, the Pension Code requires that contribution rates be increased so that the funded ratio is projected to reach 60 percent within 10 years.
-The contribution rates adopted by the Retirement Plan Board for 2018 were increased from the 2017 contribution rates.
-The employer contribution rate (which is net of the employer debt service credit of 6% of pay) increased from 17.925 percent in 2017 to 18.019 percent in 2018 and the employee contribution rate increased from 11.962 percent in 2017 to 12.010 percent in 2018.
+The contribution rates certified by the Retirement Plan Board for 2019 were unchanged from the 2018 contribution rates.
+The employer contribution rate (which is net of the employer debt service credit of 6% of pay) is 18.019 percent and the employee contribution rate is 12.010 percent.

-The OAG and our consultants, Aon, reviewed the Retirement Plan's assumptions contained in the January 1, 2017 Actuarial Valuation and concluded that they were not unreasonable in the aggregate.
+The OAG and our consultants, Aon, reviewed the Retirement Plan's assumptions contained in the January 1, 2018 Actuarial Valuation and concluded that they were not unreasonable in the aggregate.
 However, we believe that three of the assumptions should continue to be monitored and justified on an annual basis.

 - Investment return assumption: The 8.25 percent investment return assumption used by the Plan remains at the upper end of investment return assumptions used by other plans.
 Both the Plan's actuary and Investment Consultant conducted projections that concluded the Plan's investments have a reasonable likelihood of achieving an investment return of 8.25 percent over a 10 to 30 year period.
 We recommend that the Plan continue to annually review the reasonableness of its investment return assumption. - Mortality assumption: The mortality assumptions used by the Plan were chosen before final 2014 mortality tables were issued by the Society of Actuaries.
-We recommend that a new mortality analysis be conducted for the Plan, on a benefits-weighted basis, in time to reflect the results in the assumptions that are adopted and used for next year's valuation. - Active participant assumption: The active participant headcount decreased from the prior year and the ratio of active participants to annuitants continued to decrease.
+We recommend that a new mortality analysis be conducted for the Plan, on a benefitsweighted basis, in time to reflect the results in the assumptions that are adopted and used for next year's valuation. - Active participant assumption: The active participant headcount increased from the prior year; however, the ratio of active participants to annuitants continued to decrease.
 Given the impact such a decline can have on future contribution levels, we recommend that the Plan continue to monitor the use of a constant headcount assumption.